RushikeshBhapkar/XKCDViewer/README.md

 #Android  XKCD Comic Viewer

-This app is used to show the XKCD comics I have used MVVM architecture in this project.
+This app is used to show the XKCD comics.It follows MVVM architecture.

 #### The app has following packages:
 1. **db**: It contains all the data accessing and manipulating components.